tkrop/go-testing/README.md

 Examples for such shared resources in common frameworks are:

-* Using of [monkey patching][monkey] to modify commonly used global functions, e.g. `time.Now()` - implement access to these global functions using lambdas and interfaces to allow for mocking.
+* Using of [monkey patching][monkey] to modify commonly used global functions, e.g. `time.Now()` — implement access to these global functions using lambdas and interfaces to allow for mocking.
-* Using of [`gock`][gock] to mock HTTP responses on transport level - make use of the [`gock`](gock)-controller provided by this framework.
+* Using of [`gock`][gock] to mock HTTP responses on transport level — make use of the [`gock`](gock)-controller provided by this framework.
 * Using the [Gin][gin] HTTP web framework which uses a common `json`-parser setup instead of a service specific configuration.
 While this is not a huge deal, the repeated global setup creates race alerts.
-Instead use [`chi`][chi] that supports a service specific configuration.
+Instead, use [`chi`][chi] that supports a service specific configuration.

-With a careful design the general pattern provided above can be used to support parallel test execution.
+With a careful system design, the general pattern provided above can be used to create parallel test for a wide range of situations.

 ## Building